SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

-In this paper, we proposed \sp\ for optimal data collection for policy evaluation in linear bandits with heteroscedastic reward noise.
+We proposed \sp\ for optimal data collection for policy evaluation in linear bandits with heteroscedastic reward noise.
 We formulated a novel optimal design problem, \PE design, for which the optimal behavior policy is the solution that will produce minimal MSE policy evaluation when using a weighted least square estimate of the hidden reward parameters $\btheta_*$ and $\bSigma_*$.
 We showed the regret of \sp\ degrades at the rate of $\widetilde{O}(d^3n^{-3/2})$ and matches the lower bound of $\widetilde{O}(d^2n^{-3/2})$ except a factor of $d$.
 In contrast the \onp\ suffers a regret of $\widetilde{O}(n^{-1})$ \citep{carpentier2015adaptive}.
 We showed empirically that our design outperforms other optimal designs.
-In future work, we intend to extend the result to a more general class of hard problems such as collecting data to minimize the MSE of multiple target policies under a generalized linear bandit setting.
+In future work, we intend to extend the result to a more general class of hard problems such as collecting data to minimize the MSE of multiple target policies.